Say Adios to Aphids: 5 Organic Pest Control Techniques

 Aphids on a chilli plant

 When you’re growing, well, just about anything, there’s one pest that rears its head time and again: the ever-present aphid!
 These tiny, soft-bodied insects will attack many plants, leaving them weakened and prone to disease.
-As a gardener you have the power to fight back, so read on or watch our video to discover five ways for controlling aphids without resorting to pesticides.
+But as a gardener you have the power to fight back, without resorting to pesticides.

 What are Aphids?